In the time of crisis, UALR will follow the Emergency Management Plan to ensure the safety of our campus community.

 Internal Systems Operations

 The use of these systems will be initiated by DPS when it is necessary to transmit brief urgent messages to large segments of the university community.
-The Office of Communications will program the marquee.
+The Office of Communications and Marketing will program the marquee.
 After the situation is stabilized, informational messages will be sent with input from the Emergency Response Team (ERT).

 Messages transmitted will typically include information concerning emergency weather and other events, as defined in this document, affecting the entire campus.